On the correspondence between Subshifts of Finite Type and Statistical Mechanics Models: The SFT-SMM correspondence for the Potts model

 ~

-The 2D version of the Potts model was introduced by Renfrey Potts in~\cite{Potts1952}, where he generalized a method to find the critical temperature introduced some years before, in the context of the 2D Ising model, by Kramers and Wannier~\cite{KramersWannier1941a,KramersWannier1941b}).
-In this model, the underlying subshift is $(X:=\IZ_q^{\IZ^2},\sigma)$, the integer $q$ being the number of colors.
+The two-dimensional version of the Potts model was introduced by Potts in~\cite{Potts1952}, generalizing a method to find the critical temperature introduced some years before, in the context of the two-dimensinoal Ising model, by Kramers and Wannier~\cite{KramersWannier1941a,KramersWannier1941b}.
+In this model, the underlying subshift is $(X:=\{0,1,\ldots,q-1\}^{\IZ^2},\sigma)$, the integer $q$ being the number of colors.
 The interaction $\Phi$ is such that